 - Use the drop-down listbox in the Name field to select the extension.
-Each extension must have a unique name. - Move the switch next to Cascade? towards right position to automatically install any extensions that this extension depends on that are not already installed. - Store notes about the extension in the Comment field.
+Each extension must have a unique name. - Store notes about the extension in the Comment field.

 Use the Definition tab to select the Schema and Version:

 - Use the drop-down listbox next to Schema to select the name of the schema in which to install the extension's objects. - Use the drop-down listbox next to Version to select the version of the extension to install.